This is the multi-page printable view of this section. Click here to print.

 Table.
 API additional information input items

-1. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Complete button.
+4. Review the detailed information and estimated charges in the Summary panel, then click the Complete button.

-Status DisplayStatus of user-created API
+Status DisplayStatus of the API created by the user

 • Creating: API being created